aimpowered/staging/Pelican/content/blog/speech_rec_for_fluency_disorder.md

 <source src="{static}/media/short_intro.wav">
 Audio element failed...
 </audio>
-# FIXME: I think adding the "{static}" may fix the audio file problem here and below, but please check that

 You can hear lots of uh's and um's in my speech.
 While I have been work towards accepting my speech pattern and rolling with it, it does cause some inconvenience in my life.
 For example: